Traveling Sustainably in Alaska

 “Alaska Grown” – The Alaska Grown program markets fruits, vegetables, meats and aquaculture that were grown in Alaska to help support the state’s agricultural industry.
 As more and more residents, visitors, chefs and foodies embrace the local food movement, the Alaska Grown certification has earned a reputation as the easiest and most consumer-friendly way to support local agriculture in Alaska.

-Leave No Trace (LNT) – Of Alaska’s 365 million acres, only about 1 million of those acres are private.
+Of Alaska’s 365 million acres, only about 1 million of those acres are private.
 This means there is A LOT of wilderness and land to explore.
-The LNT Principles were developed as a means to help preserve Alaska’s pristine and wild environment for generations to come.
+The Leave No Trace Principles were developed as a means to help preserve Alaska’s pristine and wild environment for generations to come.
 By following these guidelines, you can help to keep Alaska a prime destination for sustainable tourism.

 After Traveling